Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/EDITORIAL_CRITERIA.md

 - as a pedagogical bridge

 This is the main safeguard against unfairness.

+Every review should state, where relevant:

+- what the source accomplishes at its own layer
+- whether that accomplishment supports a full signed-text infrastructure path
+- what remains unresolved for a stronger full-path claim

 ### 3. The baseline must remain strong, but not absolute